 Church of St. Mary or the Sultan Suleyman II Mosque

 Another important national monument is the Church of St. Mary or the Sultan Suleyman II Mosque, considered Jajce’s “symbol of coexistence”.
-It burned down in the mid-19th century.
-Today only the stone walls remain.
+It burned down in the mid-19th century, and today only the stone walls remain.

 Throughout history it was used as both church and mosque.
 There are “visible reminders of different religions within the church”.
 The Bell Tower of St. Luke represents the “only surviving medieval bell tower in the Balkans”.
 In 1892, the Austro-Hungarian government declared the church and bell tower cultural heritage icons.

 At the end of the day we drove back to Sarajevo reflecting on the history and nature of Travnik and Jajce.
-I’m still processing what I learned during the outing.
+I’m still processing what I learned.
 Of course the longer you remain in a country the better you understand and appreciate its history and culture.
 I plan to stay in Sarajevo until early March.